jupyterlab/jupyterlab/docs/source/developer/accessibility.rst

 enter your fork and branch in the workflow config form before running the workflow.
 That should cause it to build a version of JupyterLab based on your changes and then run the test suite against it.
-The workflow is flexible enough to allow you to test changes in just JupyterLab, or just Lumino, or both at the same time, if needed.
+The workflow is flexible enough to allow you to test against changes in JupyterLab or Lumino or both at the same time if needed.

 There are more `detailed instructions for how to use the GitHub workflow
 <https://github.com/Quansight-Labs/jupyter-a11y-testing/blob/main/testing/jupyterlab/README.md#running-the-accessibility-tests->`__